PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

 </details>
 <br/>

-📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing capabilities directly on user devices, allowing the device to process data without relying on remote servers.
+📱 <b>On-Device Deployment</b>: Edge deployment is a method that places computing and data processing capabilities directly on user devices, allowing the device to process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
-For detailed deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
+For detailed deployment procedures, please refer to the [PaddleX On-Device Deployment Guide](../../../pipeline_deploy/on_device_deployment.en.md).
 You can choose the appropriate deployment method based on your needs to integrate the model pipeline into subsequent AI applications.